Your expandable, ultra-high definition audio interface.

 The Quantum 2’s XMAX preamps offer another advantage: They are recallable.
 In 1995, PreSonus patented digital control over analog circuits with our first studio product.
 Building on this legacy, we created a separate digital volume-control circuit ahead of our analog XMAX preamp design, providing the convenience of digital recall without sacrificing fidelity.
 The preamps can be controlled from the unit’s front panel, from UC Surface control software, from Studio One’s mixer, from Studio One Remote, and via MIDI in Pro Tools, Logic, or Live so you can save the settings with your recordings.

 A superior choice for any production environment.

-With its pro features and abundant I/O, the Quantum 2 fits into any recording and production environment.
+With its pro features and abundant I/O, the Quantum 2 audio interface fits into any recording and production environment.
 You get four balanced line-level outputs, all of which are DC coupled so they can provide control voltage to external analog equipment.
 Add that to Quantum 2’s expandability, flexible software suite, blazing speed, and superb sound quality, and you have a recording system that will be the heart of your dream studio for years to come.

 Tight integration with Studio One.

 With the Quantum 2, your audio interface is an integrated extension of your recording environment.
 The perfect companion for any recording software, the Quantum 2 comes equipped with Studio One Artist to provide you with a complete recording solution.
 Launch Studio One, and you’ll find full preamp control integrated into your recording environment.
 Need to track away from your computer?
 Launch Studio One Remote on your iPad®.